dagit/mm2tracker/README.md

 capture it using a browser source this transparency will work correctly but if you capture the browser window instead, you may get a black background instead.

+# Usage

 All the images displayed by the tracker can be toggled by clicking on them.
 Initially you will see the 8 robot masters and three items to the right.
 Clicking on a robot master portrait will place a red X on that robot master.
 Clicking an item will toggle it from black and white to the normal colors (white and red).
-To reset the interface, either toggle each image or refresh the browser page.
+To reset the interface, either toggle each image, refresh the browser page, or right-click and choose reset.

 I usually check off robot masters by stage.
 For example, if you visit Airman on the stage select menu and defeat Metal Man, I would still check off Airman in the tracker because that is the stage I completed.
 Of course, how you use the tracker is entirely up to your personal perferences.

-# Future Work

-In the future I would like to make a native app version.
-This is primarily because I'm not fond of the way the OBS browser source interaction works.
-This is a low-priority hobby project for me so I can't really give a good estimate when/if that native version will land.

 # Issues & Suggestions